List of awards and nominations received by SpongeBob SquarePants: Emmy Awards

-Awarded since 1949, the Primetime Emmy Award recognizes outstanding achievements in American prime time television programming.
-The accolade is annually bestowed by members of the Academy of Television Arts & Sciences.
+Awarded since 1949, The Primetime Emmy Awards recognizes outstanding achievements in American prime time television programming.
+The accolade is annually bestowed by members of The Academy of Television Arts & Sciences.
 Awards presented for accomplishments in daytime television programming are designated "Daytime Emmy Awards."
-To date, the show has been nominated for 26 Emmy Awards, with six wins (one in 2010, one in 2014, two in 2018, one in 2020 and one in 2022).
+Since 2022, the Children's and Family Emmy Awards are accomplishments in recognition of excellence in American children's and family-oriented television programming.
+To date, the show has been nominated for 27 Emmy Awards, with six wins (one in 2010, one in 2014, two in 2018, one in 2020 and one in 2022).